-The deliverable for Task 1.0 was the draft Background Study (Appendix A).
+The deliverable for Task 1.0 is this Background Report.

 Task 2.0: Workshop & Concepts Development

 Although public input is a key aspect throughout the life of this project, Task 2.0 featured one of the major pushes to solicit meaningful public participation.
 The following steps were taken as part of the three-day Trip #2 to Hilton Head Island by the Consultant Team's Project Manager: